 Should you default on your loan repayments your guarantor, who could be a homeowner friend or family member with good credit, will be responsible for making the payment on your behalf.
 This assures the lender they’re more likely to get the money they’re owed if you default.

-Both guarantor loans and bad credit loans are available to those with poor credit.
+Both, loans without guarantor and bad credit loans are available to those with poor credit.
 While guarantor loans require asking someone to pay back your loan if you are unable to, bad credit loans do not.

 It can often be difficult to find someone to be a willing candidate to be your guarantor and, even if they do agree, it can put a serious strain on the relationship once money is involved.
 On the other hand, bad credit loans give you access to the finance you need without needing a friend or family member to take responsibility for your debt.